Contact Lens Exam

 - Specialty contact lenses include scleral lenses and rigid gas permeable lenses.

-There are so many available options, and Dr. James Barton is an expert doctor in fitting contact lenses based on the individual vision and eye health needs for each patient.
+There are many options available, and our eye doctors are experts in fitting contact lenses based on your vision and eye health needs.